.LDS File Extension

 What is an LDS file?

-An LDS file is a high-resolution copy of the data contained on a LaserDisc.
+An LDS file may also be a high-resolution copy of the data contained on a LaserDisc.
 It contains encoded analog data created by capturing the raw radio frequency produced by a LaserDisc player's laser.
 LDS files most likely contain data copied from a BBC Domesday LaserDisc, using Domesday86.

 In 1986, the BBC finished and released the results of its Domesday project.
 The project, which sought to produce a picture of the United Kingdom's then-current culture, was comprised of maps, photos, statistical data, and videos.
 This data, gathered from over 1 million British people, was stored on LaserDics in the LaserVision Read Only Memory (LV-ROM) format.
 The discs' data could be viewed only on a specialized BBC Master PC that contained a specific Acorn Interactive Video Small Computer System Interface card that allowed the PC to interface with a Phillips VP415 LaserVision player.